pivotal-cf/docs-pks/azure-configure-users.hbs.md

 ## <a id='prerequisites'></a> Prerequisites

-Before setting up admin users for Tanzu Kubernetes Grid Integrated Edition, you must have one of the following:
+Before setting up admin users for {{  vars.product }}, you must have one of the following:

 * SSH access to the {{ vars.platform_name }} VM